 1. We should click the Admin tab.

-2. From menu, select System Configuration & click System and License Management icon.
+2. From the menu, select System Configuration & click the System and License Management icon.

 3. Following we should Select the HA host that is set to offline.

-4. From High Availability menu, choose Set System Offline.
+4. From the High Availability menu, choose Set System Offline.

-4. The status for the host changes to Offline.
+4. The status of the host changes to Offline.

-QRadar SIEM Console provides a default license key to access to the QRadar SIEM user interface for 5 weeks.
-If we log in after the license key has expired, we are directed to System & License Management window.
-We should update license key to continue.
-If any of the non-Console systems has an expired license key, a message will be displayed at the time of log in, which indicates the requirement of a new license key & navigate to System and License Management window for updation.
+Ans: QRadar SIEM Console provides a default license key to access to the QRadar SIEM user interface for 5 weeks.
+If we log in after the license key has expired, we are directed to the System & License Management window.
+We should update the license key to continue.
+If any of the non-Console systems has an expired license key, a message will be displayed at the time of login, which indicates the requirement of a new license key & navigates to the System and License Management window for updation.

-QRadar SIEM exercise system configuration files for offering useful classification of data flow within the network.
-We can manually update the configuration to make sure the configuration files consists of the updated network security information.
-For HA installation, Automatic Updations are disabled for secondary HA system which is active during any breakdown.
-Automatic updations are executed on secondary HA system only after the primary HA system is reinstated.
+Ans: QRadar SIEM exercise system configuration files for offering a useful classification of data flow within the network.
+We can manually update the configuration to make sure the configuration files consist of the updated network security information.
+For HA installation, Automatic Updations are disabled for the secondary HA system which is active during any breakdown.
+Automatic updations are executed on the secondary HA system only after the primary HA system is reinstated.

-QRadar SIEM executes automatic updations, which is set on a recurring schedule.
+Ans: QRadar SIEM executes automatic updations, which is set on a recurring schedule.
 However, if scheduling an update or a set of updations runs at any specified time, updates are scheduled by the window of “Schedule the Updates.”
-This is beneficial when we need to schedule large update file to run during off hours, which minimizes effects on the performance of the system.
+This is beneficial when we need to schedule a large update file to run during off-hours, which minimizes effects on the performance of the system.

-Q: How can we managing retention bucket sequence?
+Q11) How can we manage the retention bucket sequence?

 1. Percentage of the saved searches executed on the installation.

-2. Volume of data written on the disk through index, in the specific time.
+2. The volume of data written on the disk through the index, in a specific time.

-The new reason is scheduled on Custom Close Reasons window as we add a custom offense close reason.
+Ans: The new reason is scheduled on the Custom Close Reasons window as we add a custom offense close reason.

-** For adding a custom offense close reason, we need to click Admin tab
+- For adding a custom offense close reason, we need to click the Admin tab

-Reference Set Management allows the creation and management of reference sets.
-We can import elements into reference set from external file too.
+Ans: Reference Set Management allows the creation and management of reference sets.
+We can import elements into the reference set from the external file too.

-Q: What is the function of Index Management toolbar?
+Q16) What is the function of the Index Management toolbar?